 One of the frustrations of an introductory class is that it skims over a large amount of material and doesn't leave enough time to delve into the subject.
 The goal of the project is to go into more detail about a single aspect of biological anthropology.
 It's a big project, but it's divided up into little bits each week.
 To get sense of where we're heading, check out the San Diego City College Student Anthropology Journal.
 If you follow all the steps, your article will be in the next volume.

 By the end of the course, you will publish a work of original research.
 The work will progress in stages that are designed to insure your success.
 You will be faced with some Project Updates that are extremely difficult and confusing, but resist the temptation to skip or delay them, and instead remember to ask for help before giving up on a stage.

-Read over the Textbook's Table of Contents once more, and choose three possible projects, and for each write a simple description of the kind of project (Literature Review, Primate Observation, Action Anthropology, Public Health), the topic (textbook section), and the title and author of an article related to the topic that you will do a Critical Review on.
-You really need to read the entire syllabus and skim the table of contents of the textbook before doing this assignment because you need to know all the stages of the Project and the Calendar.
+Read over the Textbook's Table of Contents once more, and choose three possible projects, and for each idea, make-up a title that describes the project, list the kind of project (Literature Review, Primate Observation, Action Anthropology, Public Health), the topic (textbook section), and the title and author of an article related to the topic that you will do a Critical Review on.
+You really need to read the entire syllabus and skim the table of contents of the textbook before doing this assignment because you need to know all the stages of the Project and the Schedule.
 Turn this in on the canvas forum.
 Also, sign up for your Critical Reviews so other students don't claim the same ones.